 The days of storing easy-to-collect, neatly structured data in a series of databases are well behind us.
 Nowadays, humans are generating larger quantities of data at much faster speeds than ever before, and the variety of this data is far more complex than it was a few decades ago.

 This rapid explosion of information is formally called “big data.”
 Such a simple name for something so all-encompassing.
 But what exactly is big data?
 Let’s take a look.

-The insight derived from data using big data software can be used to help marketers target their campaigns more strategically, help environmentalists understand sustainability in the future, help healthcare professionals predict epidemics, and much more.
+The insight derived from big data software can be used to help marketers target their campaigns more strategically, help environmentalists understand sustainability in the future, help healthcare professionals predict epidemics, and much more.

 To understand the sheer scale of big data, we first need to look into its history and how far we have come in such a short period of time.

 The practice of gathering and storing large amounts of information, and then attempting to make sense of that information has been around for centuries.
 For example, the U.S. Census Bureau started recording population data on punch cards in 1790.
 Fast forward 100 years, and the invention of the “Tabulating Machine” processed information on these punch cards hundreds of times faster than humans could.

 With the “information explosion” of the 1940s, society desperately needed a better way to both store and access large amounts of data.
 In 1970, IBM Research Labs published the first paper on relational databases – allowing for more efficient ways to locate data in large databases.
 Think of something similar to an Excel spreadsheet.

 The commercialization of the internet in 1995 paved the way for Web 2.0.
 In its infancy, the internet was information-only, and featured static websites that provided dull user experiences.
 When Web 2.0 launched in 2004, end-users were now able to generate, distribute, and store their own content in a virtual community.